PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Cognition Fundamentals/Auditory Perception & Learning.md

 sort: 7
 ---

-# Auditory Perception & Learning - Workshop
+# Auditory Perception & Learning - Self-Study Day
 Just what is the difference between sensing and perceiving?
-And how does vision actually work?
-What does perception even mean?
-What's the difference between seeing something and making sense of it?
+And how does hearing actually work?
+What's the difference between hearing something and making sense of it?
 And how do we memorize and learn all of that?
-Today we're going to answer all of these questions!
+Today we're going to start answering all of these questions!

 Then, we're going to apply these concepts to creating a perceptual model of human cognitive vision; how a human would see our bin-picking task.
 So we're going to place ourselves in the shoes of the robot, fill in the template and then elaborate on it by doing some research into human cognitive vision!
 Seeing and perceiving however is not enough, humans will also need to remember, relate and contextualize what it sees in order to decide what to do.
 So after defining our model of human cognitive vision, we're going to learn about the human memory and where how reinforcement learning works!